Silhouette: Maintaining the tradition

-The silhouette in art, media and illustrations
+In art, media and illustrations

 Since the late 18th century, silhouette artists have also made small scenes cut from card and mounted on a contrasting background like the portraits.
 These pictures, known as "paper cuts", were often, but not necessarily, silhouette images.
+European paper cuts traditionally have differed from Asian paper cuts, which are often made of several layers of brightly coloured and patterned paper, with many formal decorative elements such as flower petals.

-Among 19th century artists to work in this way was the author Hans Christian Andersen.
+Among 19th century artists to work with papercutting was the author Hans Christian Andersen.
 The modern artist Robert Ryan creates intricate images by this technique, sometimes using them to produce silk-screen prints.

 In the late 19th and early 20th century several illustrators employed designs of similar appearance for making book illustrations.
 Silhouette pictures could easily be printed by blocks that were cheaper to produce and longer lasting than detailed black and white illustrations.

 Silhouette pictures sometimes appear in books of the early 20th century in conjunction with colour plates.
 (The colour plates were expensive to produce and each one was glued into the book by hand.)
 Illustrators who produced silhouette pictures at this time include Arthur Rackham and William Heath Robinson.
 In breaking with literal realism, artists of the Vorticist, Futurist and Cubist movements employed the silhouette.
 Illustrators of the late 20th century to work in silhouette include Jan Pienkowski and Jan Ormerod.
 In the early 1970s, French artist Philippe Derome uses the black cut silhouette in his portraits of black people.
 In the 21st century, American artist Kara Walker develops this use of silhouette to present racial issues in confronting images.

 Shadow theatre

-Originating in the orient with traditions such as the shadow theatres of Indonesia, the shadow play became a popular entertainment in Paris during the 18th and 19th century.
-In the Paris of the late 19th century, the shadow theatre was particularly associated with the cabaret Le Chat Noir where Henri Rivière was the designer.
+Originating in Asia with traditions such as the shadow theatres (wayang) of Indonesia, the shadow play became a popular entertainment in Paris during the 18th and 19th centuries.
+In late 19th-century Paris, shadow theatre was particularly associated with the cabaret Le Chat Noir, where Henri Rivière was the designer.